MatviyRoman/photoshop-text-export/README.md

 ### Installation

-1. Copy `Text Export.jsx` to your Photoshop Scripts folder (`/Applications/Adobe Photoshop CS4/Presets/Scripts/`)
+1. Copy `Text Export.jsx` to your Photoshop Scripts folder (`/Applications/Adobe Photoshop CC 2015/Presets/Scripts/`)
 2. Start (or Re-launch) Photoshop
 3. Go to the `File` menu
 4. Go to the `Script` menu
 5. Click `Text Export` and select a place to save your output

-This might not work in Adobe Photoshop CS6.

-This repository has been created with [Octogit](http://myusuf3.github.com/octogit/).